saidvandeklundert/saidvandeklundert.github.io/_posts/2019-08-3-arista-eapi-using-pyeapi.md

 This gives us the MLAG configuration in dictionary format.
 The `mlag` API gives us several methods to work with ( https://pyeapi.readthedocs.io/en/latest/api_modules/mlag.html ).
 We simply used `get` to check the configuration of the mlag.
 We did that using `mlag_d = mlag.get()` which was pretty printed to screen afterwards.

-In our example, we checked the `mlag` api using `mlag = eapi.api('mlag')` but there are plenty of other APIs available to us and they are found here: https://pyeapi.readthedocs.io/en/latest/api_modules/_list_of_modules.html.
-Some insight into how easy it is to extend the script to other parts of the configuration:
+There are plenty of other APIs available to us in addition to `mlag` (https://pyeapi.readthedocs.io/en/latest/api_modules/_list_of_modules.html).

+Some insight into how easy it is to use the `get` method on the other APIs:

 ```python
 ospf = eapi.api('ospf')